Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-intelligence.md

 ## Practice 11: Study the enemy as an adaptive system

 **Problem**
-Knowing isolated enemy facts does not reveal how the enemy may fight.
+Knowing isolated facts about the enemy does not reveal how the enemy may fight.

 **Action**
 Assess the enemy's organization, capabilities, methods, goals, and likely reactions.